CRCHUM-Epilepsy-Group/emfit-logging/README.md

 The configuration for this project needs a ``config.toml`` file to exist at the root of the project.
 You can use the ``config-example.toml`` file as a base to create your own configuration.

-The configuration is in two parts:
+The configuration is in few parts:
+- ``timezone``: The local timezone, e.g. "America/Montreal"
 - ``emfit``: Contains the [GPIO pin numbers][gpio] of the Raspberry Pi to connect the AUX cable (from the X2 port) from the Emfit control unit.
 The default configuration uses 4 consecutive pins on the Raspberry Pi for easier access, and unless those pins are broken or already occupied, should not have to be changed.
 - ``redcap``: Contains the REDCap configuration;
   - ``REDCAP_API_TOKEN``: The API token generated from the project page.
 This is very important to keep it secret!